en_USEnglish

 What is OpenStack?

-A brief history of OpenStack
+A Brief History of OpenStack

 The fundamentals of OpenStack

-OpenStack is designed around three fundamental principles:
+OpenStack is designed based on three fundamental principles:

 OpenStack architecture